 Being the frugal person I am, I’m a firm believer that there’s always a way to get something for free – almost always.
 Luckily, clothing is one of those budget items you can get for free.

-Yes, whether you’re completely content with clothing from Walmart (like me), or whether you insist on wearing the latest fashions and most popular name brands, there are ways you can get at least some – if not all – of your clothes for free.
+Whether you’re completely content with clothing from Walmart or you insist on wearing the latest fashions and most popular name brands, there are ways you can get at least some of your clothes for free.

 I’m talking clothes for women, men and children as well.
 There are options for getting all of your family’s clothing and paying nothing to do so.